Newteinog/Portfolio/index.md

 I also worked with Wireshark to analyze network traffic.
 This helped me understand how data moves across the network and how to identify patterns like TCP connections, NAT behavior, and packet flow.
 At the beginning, it was confusing, but after practicing, I started recognizing what I was looking at.

 During my internship, I worked with real systems, helping users and troubleshooting issues.
-This connected what I learn in class with real situations.
+This connected what I learned in class with real situations.
 It showed me that technical knowledge is important, but communication and problem-solving are just as important.

 ---